|Ask yourself how you are

 not just looking up stuff in

 searches are, they not only don't

-distinguish between the good and the bad, too often they fail to retrieve the best or most important.
+distinguish between the good and the bad, mix in fake news with legitimate sources.
+Too often Google and its competitors fail to retrieve the best or most important.

 Don't expect to find everything you will need on the Web, because not